-It’s a privilege for us to Dwell in the Shelter of the Most High.
+It’s a privilege for us to dwell in the shelter of the Most High.
+A gift, he has given us.

-As Beth Moore is so fond of saving, there ain’t no ‘high’ like the Most High!
+As Beth Moore is so fond of saying, there ain’t no ‘high’ like the Most High!

 I’ve spent a good bit of time on Psalm 90-91 lately (a prayer of Moses), with this post in mind.
 Psalm 90 talks about the Most High God, and His power and eternal nature.
 A plea to see God’s work, be seen, and granted favor.